 - General / Html

-This include functions to control pretty much everything related to URL’s.
-Parent Theme / Child Theme, Individual Plugins, Default WordPress folders structure, Uploads, XML-RPC, JSON REST, all default url’s can be changed to something else, disguising the WordPress identity which is very easy to identify.
-This makes structure reading and identification through html code near to impossible as it simply does not match anymore with anything commonly used.
-The majority of WordPress identify / theme detectors will fail to find anything regarding WordPress, they will not see as being the CMS of a site at all.
+This section includes functions to control almost everything related to URL’s.
+Parent Theme / Child Theme, Individual Plugins, Default WordPress folders structure, Uploads, XML-RPC, JSON REST, all default url’s can be changed to something else, disguising the WordPress identity which actually is very easy to be identified without the application of this plugin.
+This plugin makes structure reading and identification through html code almost impossible as it simply does not match anymore with anything commonly used.
+The majority of WordPress identifying / theme detectors will fail to find anything regarding WordPress, not being able to see the CMS of a site at all.

 General / Html

-Html structure output can be maintained from that area.
-Different tags replacements or removal are controlled through those options.
-Meta tags like WordPress generator, wlwmanifest, feed_links, adjacent post links, canonical links, emoji, oembed, headers, Html classes and Id’s cleanup etc. At this point, taking advanced of those settings, WordPress become virtually impossible to detect.
-Even for large sites with complex structure and functionality, detection of WordPress fail since to tracks of it are being found anymore.
+Html structure output can be maintained from this section area.
+Different tags replacements or removals are controlled through these options.
+Meta tags like WordPress generator, wlwmanifest, feed_links, adjacent post links, canonical links, emoji, oembed, headers, Html classes and Id’s cleanup etc. At this point, taking advanced of those settings, WordPress becomes virtually impossible to be detected.
+Even for large sites with complex structure and functionality, detection of WordPress fails since no tracks of it are being found anymore.

-This include two powerful options, a default WordPress wp-login.php and admin slug change.
+This section includes two powerful options, a default WordPress wp-login.php and admin slug change.
 This is the place through which the login/admin aspects of your site can be managed.
-Default urls can be set as default theme 404 errors (Not Found type) so it will not give any hint on a potential WordPress install.
-User is being show a default 404 error page like the link does not exists at all.
+Default urls can be set as default theme 404 errors (Not Found type) so it will not give any hint on a potential WordPress instalment.
+End-user is being shown a default 404 error page, suggesting that the link does not exist at all.
 Changing default login / admin slugs brings huge improvement over site security.
-One of the most important, is to eliminate the brute force login attempt which is pretty common for almost all sites.
-Hackers/hack boots always search WordPress sites and try to guess and jump in by exploiting weak logins.
+One of the most important things is to eliminate the brute force login attempt which is pretty common for almost all sites.
+Hackers/hack boots always search WordPress sites and try to guess and jump into them by exploiting weak logins.
 Since the default login / admin link is not available anymore, they will not know where to try.
-Beside the security aspect, the overall site speed also increase, imagine a hack boot trying out thousand of logins attempts in a hour, the server processing power dramatically reduce, translating in a much slower page load response for regular users.
+Besides the security aspect, the overall site speed also increases.
+Just imagine a hack boot trying out thousands of logins attempts in an hour, dramatically reducing the server processing power, thus translating in a much slower page load response for regular users.